-Please contact The University of Tulsa’s Bursar’s Office at 918-631-2600 to obtain information regarding the monthly payment plan or visit the Bursar’s Office link on the TU website.
+Please click here for more information on monthly payment plans, or contact The University of Tulsa’s Bursar’s Office at 918-631-2600.
 A nominal fee will be assessed to establish a monthly payment plan.
 The University of Tulsa provides e-statements on a monthly basis on all accounts with an unpaid balance regardless of pending aid, payment plans, or financial support other off-campus sources.

-In order to avoid enrollment cancellation, any balance not covered by financial aid must either be paid in full or establish a payment plan with 20% down payment by August 1.
+In order to avoid enrollment cancellation, any balance not covered by financial aid must either be paid in full or a payment plan must be established with a 20% down payment by August 1.

-In order to avoid enrollment cancellation, any balance not covered by financial aid must either be paid in full or establish a payment plan with a 20% down payment due immediately upon enrollment.
+In order to avoid enrollment cancellation, any balance not covered by financial aid must either be paid in full or a payment plan must be established with a 20% down payment due immediately upon enrollment.

-Any unpaid balance not covered by financial aid, must either be paid in full or establish a payment plan with 20% down payment.
+Any unpaid balance not covered by financial aid, must either be paid in full or a payment plan must be established with a 20% down payment.
 Payment must be received by the Friday prior to the start of the semester.

-The university accepts charges on valid VISA, MasterCard, American Express, and Discover credit cards.
-A processing fee of 2.85 percent of the amount paid ($3 minimum) will be assessed against online student account payments that are made by credit card and debit card.
+The university accepts online payments with valid VISA, MasterCard, American Express, and Discover credit cards.
+A processing fee of 2.85 percent of the amount paid ($3 minimum) will be assessed against online student account payments that are made by credit and debit cards.